Sepsis

 It is estimated that Sepsis affects 123,000 people in the UK each year, resulting in approximately 37,000 deaths.
 70% of cases derived from an infection developed in the community.
 It is estimated that there is potential to reduce deaths by up to 10,000 per annum by early recognition of symptoms and optimising care.

-How can Podiatrists help minimise the risk of developing Sepsis
+How Podiatrists can help minimise the risk of developing Sepsis

 As frontline Health Care Professionals we are best placed in the assessment and management of wounds to the lower limb and feet.
 We are also best placed to recognise the signs and symptoms of infection.